ASUU, FG face-off: Hope rises on suspension of strike - Vanguard News

 The fact was corroborated by the World Bank which described the recession as the worst in over 30 years.

-“Though the government tried tp paint us as tne aggressor and engaged on futile propaganda, we won’t be deterred.
+“Though the government tried to paint us as the aggressor and engaged in futile propaganda, we won’t be deterred.
 Yes, we all know the poor state of the economy now, but even when everything was going on well, what did the government do with the revenue?
 What are they doing now to make things better?

 “Many well-meaning Nigerians and groups have been in contact with us, appealing to us too.
 We are ready to soft-pedal on some conditions which we hope the government will not bungle.